smogon/pokemon-showdown-client/website/pages/faq.md

 ### When will I be unlocked / unbanned?

 Regular room bans last approximately two days.
 Room blacklists last for one year.
 Regular locks last around two days, and weeklocks last for around one week.
-If you are using a proxy, you will be unlocked when you disable the proxy and logout/re-login.
+If you are using a proxy, you will be unlocked when you disable the proxy and reload the page.

 ### What does being locked mean?